Mike17K/Fire-Detection-IoT-Project/README.md

 docker compose up --build -d
 ```

-If you want to run the project locally use the local_build branch
+If you want to run the project locally use the local_build branch.
+Beware that the function for historical data will not function due to the lack of the aforementioned infrastructure